shaefner-usgs/easy-web-forms/README.md

     include_once 'easy-web-forms.inc.php';
     ```

     Include this line first before any other content on the web page.
-Be certain to set up configuration parameters for your environment in conf/config.inc.php.
+Be certain to set configuration parameters for your environment in conf/config.inc.php.

     ```html
     <link rel="stylesheet" href="css/styles.css" />